mshumer/gpt-investor/README.md

 # Claude-Investor | The first release in the gpt-investor repo

-Claude-Investor is an investment analysis agent that utilizes the Claude 3 Opus and Haiku models to provide comprehensive insights and recommendations for stocks in a given industry.
+Claude-Investor is an experimental investment analysis agent that utilizes the Claude 3 Opus and Haiku models to provide comprehensive insights and recommendations for stocks in a given industry.
 It retrieves financial data, news articles, and analyst ratings for companies, performs sentiment analysis, and generates comparative analyses to rank the companies based on their investment potential.

 ## Workflow